learningtapestry/ssdn/docs/architecture-design.md

 #### Committed solution
 * Incoming events received from the collection endpoint are written to the `Event Processor Stream`.
-* Data can have many potential consumers, which represent other Nucleus nodes that are authorized to receive it.
+* Data can have many potential consumers, which represent other SSDN nodes that are authorized to receive it.
 * The data event, regardless of its possible sharing outcomes, is finally pushed to the data store component to be persisted in a permanent way.